 BALANCE your body by adding details or volume where you are smallest and keeping it simpler where you are widest.

 Take me for example.
 I’m a classic triangle. that means I carry my weight mostly around my hips and butt.
 So clothes that flatter the hipline and have a tight straight silhouette are always going to be my closet staples.
-The Jackie dress, Carolina skirt, and Taylor dress are all great examples of that.
+The Jackie dress and Carolina skirt are great examples of that.
 The details on all of these styles are more concentrated above the waistline.
 This is especially true when the Carolina skirt is worn with the Rose top, adding details and volume.